xtracdev/xavi-sample/README.md

 ### Building the Sample

-Building the sample involves cloning the sample and xavi projects, restoring the xavi dependencies via godep, then building the sample:
+Building the sample involves cloning the sample, go getting the golang net context package, and building:

 <pre>
 $ cd